Invariants and equidecomposability in rings of polygons with sides of given directions: Duality

 \section{Duality}

 We conclude with some remarks concerning the duality between the subsets of $\rr$ and the sets of symmetric biadditive functions.
-As we saw above, the linear invariants are defined and are invariants on the set of all polygons.
-On the other hand, if $0,1\in S$ and if $F$ is a real valued symmetric and biadditive function, then, although $\mu _F$ is also defined on all polygons, {\it $\mu _F$ is an invariant on $\pp _S$ if and only if $F$ satisfies \eqref{e1}.} As for the `only if' part: by Theorem \ref{t5}, the rectangles $[0,|s|\cd x]\times [0,y]$ and $[0,x]\times [0,|s|\cd y]$ are $S$-equidecomposable for every $x,y>0$ and $s\in S$, $s\ne 0$.
+As we saw above, the rationally $1$-homogeneous invariants are defined and are invariants on the set of all polygons.
+On the other hand, if $0,1\in S$ and if $F$ is a symmetric and biadditive function, then, although $\mu _F$ is also defined on all polygons, {\it $\mu _F$ is an invariant on $\pp _S$ if and only if $F$ satisfies \eqref{e1}.} As for the `only if' part: by Theorem \ref{t5}, the rectangles $[0,tx]\times [0,y]$ and $[0,x]\times [0,t y]$ are $S$-equidecomposable for every $x,y,t>0$, where $t=|s|$ for some $s\in S$.
 Therefore, if $\mu _F$ is an invariant on $\pp_S$, then

 Since $F$ is biadditive, this implies that $F(sx,y)=F(x,sy)$ for every $x,y\in \rr$ and $s\in S$.